-What we learned from Chris Petersen: should the UW Huskies have let Cal score?
+What we learned from Chris Petersen: Should the UW Huskies have let Cal score?

 “I think certainly (the delay affected the game), but both sides had to deal with it, right?”
 Petersen said.
 “That’s kind of what I mean.
 It’s all equal footing.
 We were all hanging out, waiting for it.

 “I was really proud of the guys.
-Once we started playing it didn’t feel any different to me, and I didn’t feel any different energy on the sideline or anything like that.
+Once we started playing, it didn’t feel any different to me, and I didn’t feel any different energy on the sideline or anything like that.
 Once we went, we went and I think everybody just focused back in.”

 Evaluating Eason (and the wide receivers)